cms-sw/cmssw/README.md

 Website development
 <pre><code>git submodule add git://github.com/gem-sw/Website.git</code></pre>

 Check that you are on the master branch in each submodule.
-Create your personal branch for code development.
+Create a new branch for each development.

 Compile<pre><code>scram b -j 9</code></pre>